bunkerity/bunkerweb/README.markdown

 **context:** *http, server, location, location if*

 **phase:** *depends on usage*

-Due to the stream processing feature of HTTP/2 or HTTP/3, this configuration could potentially block the entire request.
-Therefore, this configuration is effective only when HTTP/2 or HTTP/3 requests send content-length header.
-For requests with versions lower than HTTP/2, this configuration can still be used without any problems.

 Determines whether to force the request body data to be read before running rewrite/access/content_by_lua* or not.
 The Nginx core does not read the client request body by default and if request body data is required, then this directive should be turned `on` or the [ngx.req.read_body](#ngxreqread_body) function should be called within the Lua code.